 Even if you get a free blog theme you still have to buy your domain name.
 You can’t make money blogging without one.
 With Blogger you don’t pay a monthly fee even if you use your own domain name.

-Related Post: The Best Free Courses for Bloggers
+Related Posts: The Best Free Courses for Bloggers

 Is it worth starting a blog?